Why most business ideas fail (and how to fix yours)

 CB Insights publishes a post-mortem analysis of failed startups every couple of years.
 The top reason has been the same since 2014: no market need.
 About 35 percent of dead startups cite it as the primary cause.
 Failory's 2024 study of 80+ founder interviews lands at the same place.
 Founders built something they thought was clever, shipped it, and discovered nobody was willing to pay for the problem they were solving.

-Looks like a good idea vs. is a good idea
+Looks like a good idea vs. Is a good idea

 No buyer urgency (Buyer Urgency)